scramjetorg/transform-hub/README.md

 yarn test:bdd --name="Execute example HelloAlice"
 ```

 Results of the performed test will be displayed in the console.
 There is also a report generated in `html` which illustrates the results in a very user friendly form.
-Html report is generated every time we run a bdd test, those html's are saved in `bdd` folder.
+Html report is generated every time we run a bdd test, those html's are saved in `bdd/reports` folder.

-As an outcome, Lerna should go through all packages.
+In a result of runnung all the test, both unit and bdd (command: `yarn test`), Lerna goes through all the packages and runs unit tests and also checks the `bdd` directory and runs all bdd scenarios.

 If you see the error along the way, that means some tests were not passed.

+Below you can see an example, which shows the result of all passed unit test in all the packages:

 ```bash
 lerna success run Ran npm script 'test' in 17 packages in 26.1s: